ajrzepiela/midap/README.md

 cd midap/tracking
 cp deltav2_tracking.py <your_filename>.py
 ```
 In the copied file, change the name of the class from `DeltaV2Tracking` to your own class.
 Choose a descriptive name as the name of this class will be shown in the dropdown menu of the GUI to select the method.
 Then you can overwrite the `load_model` method with your own method.
 Note that you should not add additional arguments to the method and the method has to set the attribute `self.model` to a model that performs the cell tracking.
 This model should be callable like the DeltaV2 model (see the [paper](https://journals.plos.org/ploscompbiol/article?id=10.1371/journal.pcbi.1009797) for more information).
-You can make use of all the attributes that the base class (`Tracking` defined in `base_tracking.py`) sets in its constructor.
+You can make use of all the attributes that the base class (`DeltaTypeTracking` defined in `base_tracking.py`) sets in its constructor.

 ## Training segmentation models